 The Rating Report PDF file shall consist of the following sections, organized in the following order:

-REPORT COVER
+REPORT COVER (SUPPLEMENTAL)

 P.E.
 Stamp with date and signature of the Rating Engineer shall be placed here.

 Color coded background and formatted as discussed in Subsection 7.5.1 and as shown in Figure 7.5.2-1